skypilot-org/skypilot/examples/airflow/shared_state/README.md

 * Airflow installed on a [Kubernetes cluster](https://airflow.apache.org/docs/helm-chart/stable/index.html) or [locally](https://airflow.apache.org/docs/apache-airflow/stable/start.html) (`SequentialExecutor`)
 * A Kubernetes cluster to run tasks on.
 We'll use GKE in this example.
+  * You can use our guide on [setting up a Kubernetes cluster](https://skypilot.readthedocs.io/en/latest/reference/kubernetes/kubernetes-setup.html).
   * A persistent volume storage class should be available that supports at least `ReadWriteOnce` access mode.
+GKE has this supported by default.

 ## Preparing the Kubernetes Cluster